Xavier-Maruff/polaris/README.md

 //Boolean
 Bool

-//Heap-allocated dynamic array, indexable
+//Heap-allocated static array, indexable
+//Size is part of the type and checked at compile time
 //Not mutable (like all in Polaris), but the compiler will
 //optimise away redundant copies
-Array(t)
+Array(t, n)
 //Classic linked cons-list
 List(t)
 //Hash map